 “* * * Attention * * * Disclosure * * * Attention * * * Before the goddamn Times finds out, I’ll do the apparently honest thing and note that I was paid by Yoko Ono to interview her for a promotional film she’s making about Milk and Honey.
 I took the job well after (and only because) I’d fallen for the album, though the interview clarified my ideas about it.
 For a while I considered not reviewing Milk and Honey, or keeping my opinion off in some discreet corner, but in the end it seemed stupid, not to mention ethically dubious…”

-Christgau gave MILK AND HONEY an “A”.
+Christgau gave MILK AND HONEY an “A” grade in his Village Voice Consumer Guide.

 Besides Yoko, Christgau also interviews Sean, who at the time was a precocious 9-year old, wise beyond his youth.
 But these interview segments are fairly brief, and woven with home movies of Lennon and Ono and Sean (some of the footage I’ve never seen) that are both wondrous and heartbreaking.
-They exist as aural and visual paintings – from “Nobody Told Me” to “Borrowed Time”, to “Grow Old With Me” to “I’m Steppin’ Out”.
+They exist as aural and visual paintings – from “Nobody Told Me” to “Borrowed Time,” to “Grow Old With Me” to “I’m Steppin’ Out.”
 Presented almost as music videos, these are rare glimpses of a sojourner’s happy past and present that numbs in the realization that he – and we, and Yoko, and Sean – were robbed of a spirited, almost assuredly monumental, enchanted future.

 HAPPY BIRTHDAY, BRUCE!
 Rock ‘N’ Roll Savior.
 The Boss.
 The “Future Of Rock And Roll”.
 Senior Citizen?